FOLLOW US

 Protecting your belongings

-Most visits to Spain are trouble-free, but be alert to street crime.
-Thieves use distraction techniques, and often work in teams.
+Be alert to the risk of street crime.
+Thieves use distraction techniques and often work in teams.
 Take care of your passports, money and personal belongings, particularly when collecting or checking in luggage at the airport, and while arranging car hire.

 Do not carry all your valuables in one place.
-Keep a photocopy or scanned copy of your passport somewhere safe.
+Keep a copy of the photo page of your passport somewhere safe.

 Make sure your accommodation has adequate security.
-Lock all doors and windows at night, or when out.
-If concerned about the security of your accommodation, speak to your travel operator or the property owner.
+Keep all doors and windows locked.
+If you’re concerned about the security of your accommodation, speak to your travel operator or the property owner.

 Vehicle crime

 ‘Highway pirates’ target foreign-registered and hire cars, especially those towing caravans.
-They may (forcefully) try to make you stop, claiming there is something wrong with your car or that you have damaged theirs.
+They may flag you down, claiming there is something wrong with your car or that you have damaged theirs.
 If you decide to stop to check the condition of a vehicle, stop in a public area with lights, such as a service station.
 Be wary of anyone offering help.

 Attacks and sexual assault